-Course Title: Data Structures Laboratory Course Code: CSE213
+Course Title: Data Structures Lab

 Course Objectives:-Algorithm development in all areas of data structures covered in the course.
 Emphasis should be given on the following matters.
-Development of recursive as well as non recursive algorithms involving linked list trees and graphs.
+Development of recursive as well as non-recursive algorithms involving linked list trees and graphs.
 Use of pointers for dynamic allocations of storage.
 Development of classes for some of the data structures using the concept of abstract data types.

-- 1 W.A.P. and algorithm to check whether number is greater or not. - 2 W.A.P. and algorithm to print that given number is even or odd. - 3 W.A.P. and algorithm to check whether numbers prime or not. - 4 W.A.P. to perform various types of Arithmetic operations. - 5 W.A.P. to store marks of a student in array and then print. - 6 W.A.P. of traversing of an array. - 7 W.A.P. to implement Linear Search. - 8 W.A.P. to implement Binary Search. - 9 W.A.P. to implement Bubble Sort. - 10 W.A.P. to implement Selection sort. - 11 W.A.P. to generate the Fibonacci series using Array. - 12 W.A.P. to find the transpose of matrix. - 13 W.A.P. to addition & subtraction of two matrix - 14 W.A.P. to know length of given string. - 15 W.A.P. to demonstrate the operation performed on stack.
+- 1 W.A.P and algorithm to check whether the number is greater or not. - 2 W.A.P and algorithm to print whether the given number is even or odd. - 3 W.A.P and algorithm to check whether the entered number is prime or not. - 4 W.A.P to perform various types of Arithmetic operations. - 5 W.A.P to store the marks of a student in array and then print the result. - 6 W.A.P to traversing of linear array. - 7 W.A.P to implement Linear Search. - 8 W.A.P to implement Binary Search. - 9 W.A.P to implement Bubble Sort. - 10 W.A.P to implement Selection sort. - 11 W.A.P to generate the Fibonacci series using Array. - 12 W.A.P to find the transpose of matrix. - 13 W.A.P to addition, subtraction and multiplications of two matrix. - 14 W.A.P to know length of given string. - 15 W.A.P to demonstrate the operation performed on stack. - 16 W.A.P to implement TOWER of HANOI. - 17 W.A.P to implement PUSH and POP operations of stack. - 18 W.A.P to evaluation of a Postfix Expression. - 19 W.A.
+P to implement one-way linked list. - 20 W.A.P to implement various operations performed on one-way linked list. - 21 W.A.
+P to implement two- way linked list. - 22 W.A.P to implement various operations performed on two-way linked list. - 23 W.A.P to insert and delete node from graph. - 24 W.A.P to implement Breadth First Search. - 25 W.A.P to implement Depth First Search.

-Course Title: Digital Electronics Laboratory Course Code: ECE204
+Course Title: Digital Electronics Lab

-Course Objectives: To reinforce learning in the accompanying ECE-201 course through handson experience with digital electronic circuit analysis, design, construction, and testing.
+Course Objectives: To reinforce learning in the accompanying CSE231 course through hands-on experience with digital electronic circuit analysis, design, construction, and testing.
 To provide the student with the capability to use simulation tools in digital electronic circuit analysis and design.